 Both the Men’s and Women’s Open waves are filling up quickly, so hurry!

 Here’s a link to register: Register Here.

 MapMyRun recently published a great article that any runner will love to use, especially in this cold weather!

 Here’s an excerpt:

-To read the full article, click here!
+In order to read the full article, make sure to click the link.